testflows/TestFlows-WebSite/source/about.md

 ---
-title: About TestFlows
+title: About The Project
-heading: TestFlows was created to provide an enterprise quality<br>open-source test framework.
+heading: The project was created to provide an enterprise quality<br>open-source test framework.
 icon: fas fa-book-reader pt-5 pb-5
 date: 2019-11-22 19:49:22
 ---